Editor’s note: This article originally ran September 6, 2022, and was updated October 17, 2022 and May 1, 2023.

-The new booster is a bivalent vaccine, which means it has two parts, the original vaccine plus a new vaccine that provides coverage against the omicron variant, called BA.5, says UNC Health infectious diseases specialist David Wohl, MD.
+The currently available booster is a bivalent vaccine, which means it has two parts, the original vaccine plus a newer vaccine that provides coverage against omicron variants that remain the dominant virus being spread, says UNC Health infectious diseases specialist David Wohl, MD.

 “It is an updated COVID-19 booster that is designed to provide broader protection against becoming infected with COVID-19 compared to the previous, monovalent booster vaccines,” he says.
 “Nothing is being taken away, only added.”